MiladJoodi/Job_Finder_React_js_Tailwind_css/README.md

   \
   <br />
-This project is a fully responsive Job Finder app. \
-I used React.js, Vite, Tailwind css and React Icons.
+This project entails a completely responsive Job Finder application.
+It was developed using React.js, Vite, Tailwind CSS, and React Icons.
+You can now access the [Demo](https://job-finder-react-js-tailwind-css.vercel.app/).\
-Now you can is [Demo](https://job-finder-react-js-tailwind-css.vercel.app/)\
-Thank you very much. 🙏
+Thank you sincerely. 🙏

 ![](https://s30.picofile.com/file/8473944634/01.jpg)